rudi77/sdc/project5/writeup.md

 ![][image3_2]

 #### Spatial Binning
 Finally, I also investigated the impact of spatial binning on the classifiers ability to detect vehicles.
+Here are two examples.

 ![][image4]